Ochre-crowned greenlet: Distribution and habitat

-The tawny-crowned greenlet inhabits a variety of landscapes.
-Overall it is found in evergreen forest in the tropical and lower subtropical zones.
-Its habitat is called rainforest in northern Central America, where it is found from sea level to 1300 m.
+The ochre-crowned greenlet is a year-round resident that is found from southern Mexico through Central America to the Pacific coast region of Colombia and northern Ecuador.
+It is found in low altitude humid evergreen forests from sea level to 1300 m.
 It inhabits "mature wet forest" in Costa Rica up to 1300 m.
-Guides to Colombia and Ecuador place it in humid forest, in the former country to 800 m and in the latter mostly below 700 m.
-In Peru it favors humid terra firme forest up to 1200 m.
-In Venezuela it is found in both terra firme and transitional forest up to 1600 m.
-In Brazil's humid forest it ranges mostly from sea level to 800 m and "occasionally much higher".
+Field guides to Colombia place it in humid forest, in the former country to 800 m and in the latter mostly below 700 m.

 Behavior

-Movement

-The tawny-crowned greenlet is a year-round resident.

 Feeding

-The tawny-crowned greenlet's diet has not been detailed for all subspecies, but where it is known it is primarily arthropods including insects and spiders and occasionally includes small berries.
+The ochre-crowned greenlet's diet has not been detailed for all subspecies, but where it is known it is primarily arthropods including insects and spiders and occasionally includes small berries.
 Where it has been observed, it forages from the forest's lower levels to its mid-story.
 It takes prey by gleaning from live and dead foliage while perched or with a short sally.
 It feeds actively, making frequent short flights between trees, and is often quite acrobatic, hanging upside-down to forage.
 It often joins mixed-species feeding flocks and in Mexico has been observed attending army ant swarms.

 Breeding

-Most subspecies of the tawny-crowned greenlet are seen in pairs or small family groups, suggesting a year-round monogamous relationship.
+Most subspecies of the ochre-crowned greenlet are seen in pairs or small family groups, suggesting a year-round monogamous relationship.
 Its breeding season has not been defined for all subspecies but includes April to July in Belize, March and April perhaps to August in Costa Rica, and July and January in Panama.
-It spans at least August to October in southern Peru.
-In northern Brazil T. o. luteifrons breeds mostly between July and November but often begins earlier.
 The few known nests were cups made from various plant fibers, covered with moss, and placed in a horizontal branch fork or woven among small branches.
 The only known clutches were of one or two eggs.
 The incubation period is not known.
 The only observed time to fledging was 13 to 14 days after hatch.
 One individual did all of the incubation; both parents provisioned nestlings.
-Nothing is known about the breeding biology of the "Para" or "rufous-fronted" greenlet (rubrifrons and lutescens).